 - Elimination problems in cats often are understood as going out of the box.
 However, it should not be limited to that.
 Straining before urination, frequent urination, and voiding small amounts of urine are often signs of possible pain.
 Defecating can also be painful if your cat has constipation.

 - Gait changes, especially lameness, do not need further explanation.
 Usually, if you see a limping, you can tell that your cat is in pain.
 Besides it also indicates that the pain has already become intense.
-However, you should note straining before jumping on an object or over an obstacle as a potential sign of pain.
+In addition, you should note straining before jumping on an object or over an obstacle as a potential sign of pain.
+Cats normally jump effortlessly.

 - Changes in vital signs, such as increased heart rate, increased temperature, and blood pressure, just as in humans, can point to a long list of potential problems.
 You can take some vital signs, such as temperature or heart rate, at home and compare your readings to normal ranges.
 Note that they are not the same as for humans.
 Anyway, it is still better to leave the interpretation of the measurements to trained professional, i.e., your veterinarian.

 The above list is a comprehensive list of signs pointing to your cat’s pain.
 While some of them signal pain almost beyond any doubt, some can point to other possible problems, too.